mohamedsaif/AI-Landing-Zones/terraform/deploymentguide.md

-# Terraform Deployment Guide for AI Landing Zone on Azure
+# Terraform Deployment Guide for AI Landing Zones

 ## What This Deployment Does

-This Terraform configuration deploys an **AI Landing Zone** on Azure, which includes:
-- Azure AI Foundry (AI Hub and Project)
-- Virtual Network (VNet) with appropriate subnets
-- Azure Container Registry
-- Azure Key Vault
-- Azure Storage Account
-- Azure Cosmos DB
-- Azure AI Search
-- Azure Bastion (for secure VM access)
-- Container App Environment
-- Optional Application Gateway

-This is a complete AI/ML platform environment ready for development and deployment of AI applications.
+This Terraform configuration deploys an **AI Landing Zone** which is a complete AI/ML platform environment ready for development and deployment of AI applications.

 ---